 - View the educational standards met by the presentation.

 - Bonus points: Leave a sample box with the teacher for use in the classroom as a reminder of the many benefits of working forests — from Tylenol to tissue and crayons to cleaning supplies and 5000+ other items, trees do make life better!
 See some ideas about what to put in the sample box.

 Do you have public speaking opportunities?

 Volunteer to speak at a Rotary, Kiwanis or other local civic/professional group meeting.
 Not sure what to say?
-Download a sample Powerpoint Presentation that can be easily personalized or used as it is.
+Download a Powerpoint Presentation.
 We also have a speech outline and a complete script that can accompany the Powerpoint or be presented independently.
-As an alternative, an updated version of last year’s Working Forests Work Powerpoint is available here; its outline and script are here.
-(Please note that the presentations must be downloaded and then opened in Powerpoint to be edited.)

 Do you work for a mill or own forestland?